 The building principal shall attempt to resolve complaints of discrimination or harassment in an informal manner at the building level.
 Any school employee who receives a complaint of discrimination harassment from a student, another employee, or any other individual shall inform the individual of the employee's obligation to report the complaint and any proposed resolution of the complaint to the building principal.
 The building principal shall discuss the complaint with the individual to determine if it can be resolved.
 If the matter is resolved to the satisfaction of the individual, the building principal shall document the nature of the complaint and the proposed resolution of the complaint and forward this record to the district compliance coordinator.
-Within 20 days after the complaint to determine if the resolved in this manner, the building compliance coordinator shall contact the complaint to determine if the resolution of the individual in the matter is not resolved to the satisfaction of the individual in the building compliance coordinator shall compliance coordinator, or if the individual does not believe the resolution remains acceptable.
-If the individual may initiate a formal complaint.
+Within 20 days after the complainant is resolved in this manner, the building compliance coordinator shall contact the complainant to determine if the resolution of the matter remains acceptable.
+If the matter is not resolved to the satisfaction of the individual in the meeting with the building compliance coordinator, or if the individual does not believe the resolution remains acceptable, the individual may initiate a formal complaint.